walkerlj0/example-webui/README.md

 To test out Locally
 1. Clone the repo
 2. Switch into the root directory and run `npm install`
-3. Serve the site locally by running `npm start
+3. Serve the site locally by running `npm start`
+4. Open a browser and type `localhost:3000` in the URL field